Types of Ovens For Cooking and Baking

 Finding the oven type with the right features can enhance your cooking experience and help you create your favorite dishes.
 Consider oven styles, configurations and more to find the one that suits you.

 Style & Finishes

 White, black and stainless steel are the most common color options.
-You can also upgrade to a fingerprint-resistant exterior finish, which is available on most ovens today, often in both traditional stainless steel and black stainless steel.
-Or opt for something unconventional, like KitchenAid brand’s selection of commercial-style ranges in nine creative colors.
+You can also upgrade to a fingerprint-resistant exterior finish, which is available on most ovens today, often in both traditional stainless steel and black stainless steel ovens from KitchenAid brand.
+Or, opt for something unconventional, like KitchenAid® commercial-style ranges in nine creative colors.